raicho81/phar_ttt/README.md

-* The only additional module, which I use is dynaconf for reading settings
 * I've implemented a multicore version for training with multiprocessing
 * The only additional modules, which I use are dynaconf for reading settings and msgpack for memory usage optimisation
     * install with:
       python3 -m pip install dynaconf